rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 syntax.hello("Rsvim!");
 ```

 Rsvim will resolve the module name by the `"name"` field in `package.json`, no longer by the package's directory name.
-It means you can provide a different directory name from the `"name"` in `package.json`.
+It means you can provide a different directory name.

 Rsvim will resolve the module path by looking into the `package.json` file.